 - Follow all instructions and recommendations in the manufacturer's Material Safety Data Sheet and product label. - Be sure to follow solvent manufacturer's precautions and directions for use when using any solvents - It is important to avoid using any caustic chemicals on the touch sensor.

-Do not use any vinegar-based solutions. - Apply the cleaner with a soft, lint-free cloth.
+Apply the cleaner with a soft, lint-free cloth.
 Avoid using gritty cloths.